Nathaniel Turner (missionary): On to New Zealand

 Turner, who had been appointed to New Zealand, had to wait in Hobart several months as the Maori wars were raging across the land they were heading for.
 The Maori chief Hongi Hika had just returned from a trip to England, and had obtained firearms in Sydney on the way home.
 In the ruthless war that he started in North Island many rival Māori were killed and even eaten in Hongi's bid to become ultimate ruler.
 However, by April 1823 the war subsided, and Nathaniel set sail with his wife, and their baby daughter, for Sydney.
 Here he met up with John Hobbs, his companion for the New Zealand mission, and after ten weeks of preparation and consultation, set sail on The Brompton.
 They arrived at the Bay of Islands in north east New Zealand on 3 August 1823.

 Samuel Leigh had started the first Methodist Mission to New Zealand in 1822, and found a suitable place to establish their base at Wangaroa Bay - forty miles north of the Bay of Islands - which they called Wesleydale.
 By the time the Turners arrived a year later Leigh was “seriously invalided”.
 On arrival at the Bay of Islands Turner and Hobbs set off overland walking for three days to find Wangaroa and poor Mr Leigh.
-They returned to the Brompton in a chartered schooner to collect Mrs Turner, the baby, a nurse for the child, Miss Bedford, and their possessions.
+They returned to the Brompton in a chartered schooner to collect Mrs Turner, the baby, a nurse for the child, a servant girl named Betsy, and their possessions.
 On arrival back at Wangaroa, in the pouring rain, the Turners had to scrabble up the muddy bank to find the dismal house that was to be their home for the next three years.

 Wesleydale

 Leigh and White had only been in Wesleydale for a few months before Turner and Hobbs arrived.
-Leigh left immediately, but White stayed on, to continue the work of establishing the first Wesleyan missionary station in New Zealand.
+Leigh left immediately and White also left for Sydney, to look for a wife, returning unsuccessful, February 1824, to continue the work of establishing the first Wesleyan missionary station in New Zealand.
 After six months the missionaries began to teach the local children, and built a chapel that was consecrated in June 1824.
 Anne Turner had her second child, Thomas, in March 1924, born in Wesleydale.